Barra: Economy

 In 2010, camping on the machair at the airport was banned due to erosion; this prompted crofters to provide areas on their crofts for visiting tourists.
 Boat trips to the neighbouring island of Mingulay are available during the summer season, and island-hopping plane trips are also available.

 The Barratlantic factory, in Northbay is a fish and shellfish processing company.
 As of 2020, its main products were king scallops and langoustines but it was selling most types of white fish from the quayside.
-Their Web site indicated that the stock included "cod; haddock; skate; witches; megrims; turbot; Dover sole and monkfish which you can buy direct from the factory".
+Their website indicated that the stock included "cod; haddock; skate; witches; megrims; turbot; Dover sole and monkfish which you can buy direct from the factory".
 The Hebridean Toffee Factory in Castlebay is one of the few manufacturers on Barra and it makes the products locally.
 According to Visit Scotland, the toffee can be ordered from anywhere in the world; "it is made to order and is usually shipped within 24 hours".

-Isle of Barra Distillers was founded by Michael and Katie Morrison in 2016; their Barra Atlantic Gin was first sold in August 2017 and the company has expanded since then.
+Isle of Barra Distillers was founded in 2016; their Barra Atlantic Gin was first sold in August 2017 and the company has expanded since then.
 As of early 2021, the distillery continued marketing gin, with great success.
-The plan for whisky was stated on its Web site as: "It is our goal to open the Islands first Single Malt Whisky Distillery within the next 2-3 years".
+The plan for whisky was stated on its Web site as: "It is our goal to open the Islands first Single Malt Whisky Distillery within the next 2–3 years".

 The Isle of Barra distillery was founded in 2003 as Uisge Beatha nan Eilean Ltd and became a Community Benefit Society in 2018 under the Co-operative and Community Benefit Societies Act 2014.
 In December 2012, four 6 kW wind turbines made by Proven (Proven were bought by Kingspan Group in 2011) were erected next to the reservoir Loch Uisge, which originally supplied the mains water to Castlebay.
-It is proposed that as much as possible of the raw materials, supply chain and labor to produce the whisky should remain as local as possible to minimise imports and maximise the benefit to the island's economy.
+It is proposed that as much as possible of the raw materials, supply chain and labour to produce the whisky should remain as local as possible to minimise imports and maximise the benefit to the island's economy.